amponce/ImageAlchemy/README.md

 Generate variations of an uploaded image based on a text prompt.

 **Parameters:**
-- `prompt`: Text description of the desired Roblox outfit
+- `prompt`: Text description of the desired outfit
 - `negative_prompt` (optional): Elements to avoid in the generated image
 - `strength` (default=0.75): How much to transform the reference image (0-1)
 - `guidance_scale` (default=10.0): How closely to follow the prompt